KieranWebDev/100-Days-Of-Code-Diary-School-of-Code-Bootcamp-Diary/README.md

 As a side note, I also discovered Trello, which was a real game changer in terms of organizing my to-do-lists and resource lists

+### Day 19 ###

+- Introduction to Node and npm.
+- A quick overview of the Event Loop.
+- Pair programming workshop activity where we practised importing and exporting modules and importing npm packages.
+- We were also introduced to and practised using the .gitignore file.
+- I had to wrestle with Node version manager for a good portion of the afternoon workshop and so completed the tasks in the evening.
+- Also, in the morning we completed some HTML, CSS and JS review quizzes.
+I was pleasantly surprised by my scores :)

+### Day 20 ###

+-Review of the topics from yesterday.
+-Importing and exporting using ES6 syntax and default JS syntax.
+-Intro to Express and created some simple servers and a very simple API.
+-There was a lot of info to take in today.
+This is my first experience with the back-end, -and things aren’t fully clicking yet, but I’m ok with that.
+I’m becoming more comfortable with being uncomfortable.
+-Also attended an after class workshop hosted by some of the great coaches, which helped clarify a few things for me.

+### Day 21 ###

+- Routing API’s and separation of concerns into different modules.
+- Practiced handling and routing queries.
+- Not sure if all the above terminology is correct as I’m still learning and getting my head around the concepts.
+- I’m feeling a bit more comfortable with the logic and syntax of Express after some more practice today.
+Breaking things down really helped.
+-  Also talking things through with my coding partner helped me to gain more understanding of some concepts, especially in regards to handling queries from the client side.
+- In the afternoon we were also introduced to REST API and CRUD operations.

+### Day 22 ###

+- Great mindset workshop in the morning about our Inner Critic and building resilience.
+- We each gave a two minute presentation about something we had learned recently and had ten minutes to prepare for it.
+I presented a quick presentation demonstrating the layout grid system in Figma.
+- In the afternoon we were split into groups of four, given a random topic and had just over an hour to prepare a four minute presentation on it.
+We were asked to give a presentation on CORS which I had no prior knowledge of.
+To be frank I don’t think I presented very well as I was still struggling to grasp the concepts of CORS by the time we presented, but it’s all part of the learning journey.
+- We were also introduced to middleware in Express, and performed basic POST requests using postman.
+We will have more time to play around with this and cement our knowledge further during Friday’s Hackathon challenge :)

+### Day 23 ###

+Our challenge this week was to build the backend of a recipe website.
+- We set up a router and server that listened for requests from the client.
+The requests included:
+- GET request that listed all the recipes available.
+- GET request that displayed a particular recipe requested by the user(requested by inputting the id number of the recipe.)
+- POST request that created a new recipe.
+- PUT request that updated a recipe.
+- DELETE request that deleted a recipe.
+- We also had time to complete one of the bonus tasks which was to create models that allowed us to export/import some of the logic from the requests and store them elsewhere; leading to more reusable and cleaner code.

+I would like to thank the fantastic coaches at School of Code for offering a guiding hand when we got stuck on a task. :)

+### Day 24 ###

+- I completed the School of Code weekend recap tasks, which reviewed and cemented the things we learned during the week.
+Ie. Making GET,POST,PUT and DELETE requests.
+Importing and exporting modules etc.
+- I also reviewed our code from the Hackathon challenge to review the concepts and ensure I understood how everything works.
+- Watched ‘Keep betting on JavaScript video’ in preparation for a guest talk from Kyle Simpson on Monday
+- I updated my #100DaysofCode diary on my Github Readme repository.

+### Reflections after week 4 of School of Code ###

+This week we were introduced to Node and Express.
+This was my first experience with the back-end and there was a lot of information and new concepts to absorb.
+There were times when I felt overwhelmed, and some negative talk crept into my mind, but I reminded myself that Rome wasn’t built in a day.
+I also remembered how I felt the same way during the middle of weeks 2 and 3, but ended those weeks feeling much more comfortable with the concepts after I stuck with it.

+My coding partner took to the back-end like a fish to water.
+At first, this unnerved me a bit, to be honest.
+But I also realized that it was a great opportunity for me to learn from her.
+She was very patient and talked through the concepts with me.

+This week I also learned to fully appreciate the benefits of adding comments to my code.
+Taking that time to comment properly really helps to gain a deeper understanding when writing and reviewing code. it also saves a lot of confusion when revisiting old code a few days after writing it.

+This week I was also blown away by the kindness I found in the Tech Community.
+I worked on improving my LinkedIn profile, as last week I only had two connections (one of which was my girlfriend. haha).
+I reached out to past School of Code graduates and current students and was amazed by the number of well wishes and support I got from people I had never met before.
+A few people even messaged me saying that I was welcome to approach them with questions or for advice.
+The kindness shown to me melted my heart, and I hope to pass on this kindness to others as I walk further down this path into the world of Tech.